Three Friends, One Diary – vol. 1

 Gisella Laterza

-Gisella Laterza lives in Bergamo, or more precisely, in a downtown café where she spends her time writing.
-When not writing, she teaches Italian and Latin at a high school and leads creative writing courses for students aged 6 to 99.
-She has published novels, short stories for school anthologies, biographies, and a children's retelling of the Divine Comedy (Einaudi Ragazzi).
-Among her most successful series is "Tre amiche per un diario" (Il Battello a Vapore).
-Under the pseudonym Ella Archer, she wrote "Abissi e incanto," a fantasy romance currently being translated into French, Dutch, and Spanish.
-This work was a finalist for the ILfest award (Munich, 2025) and the Romance Book Party Awards (Naples, 2025).
+Gisella Laterza lives in Bergamo—or more precisely, in a downtown café where she spends her time writing.
+When she’s not writing, she teaches Italian and Latin at a high school and leads creative writing workshops for boys and girls aged 6 to 99.
+She has published novels, short stories for school anthologies, biographies, and a children’s adaptation of the Divine Comedy (Einaudi Ragazzi).
+Among her most successful series is Three Friends and a Diary (Tre amiche per un diario, Il Battello a Vapore).
+Under the pseudonym Ella Archer, she wrote Abyss and Enchantment, a fantasy romance currently being translated in France, the Netherlands, and Spain.
+The book was a finalist for the ILfest Prize (Munich, 2025) and the Romance Book Party Awards (Naples, 2025).

 Discover More